cbestzambranaERA/cbestzambranaERA/README.md

 - 👋 Hi, I’m @cbestzambranaERA
 - 👀 I’m interested in ...
 Software Engineering
 - 🌱 I’m currently learning ...
 ES6 JavaScript
 - 💞️ I’m looking to collaborate on ...
-Front-End Mern Stack Projects.
+Front-Stack Mern Projects.
-- 📫 How to reach me ... charles.bestzambrana@gmail.com
+- 📫 How to reach me ... c.best-zambrana@erasolutions.us

 <!---
 cbestzambranaERA/cbestzambranaERA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.